Concealed Pistol License (CPL/CCW)

 No. If you move to another county, your CPL is still valid until it expires or is otherwise suspended/revoked.
 You may let us know in person that you have moved so we can update your address so you will still receive a notice of expiration.
 When it comes time to renew, you will then go to the County Clerk in the county which you reside.

-It is convenient for new Saginaw County applicants to go next door to the Sheriff’s Department once they leave the County Clerk’s Office.
-However, fingerprints may be taken by any LiveScan fingerprint vendor in the State of Michigan.
+Applicants have the option to be printed in the County Clerk’s Office when submitting their application.
+In addition to the County Clerk's Office fingerprints may be taken by any LiveScan fingerprint vendor in the State of Michigan.
 For a list of private LiveScan vendors, check the Michigan State Police website.

 No, all photos are pulled directly from the Secretary of State’s database.